Parallels between quaternionic and matrix nullstellens\"atze: Introduction

-is a left ideal for every good point $a$.
+is a left ideal for every central point $a$.

-Theorem \ref{thma} is the weak nullstellensatz from \cite[Theorem 1.1]{ap1}.
+Theorem \ref{thma} is the Weak Nullstellensatz from \cite[Theorem 1.1]{ap1}.

-\begin{citethm} For every $a \in \HH_c^d$ the left ideal $I_a$ is maximal.
+\begin{thm} For every $a \in \HH_c^d$ the left ideal $I_a$ is maximal.
 Moreover, every maximal left ideal of $\HH[x_1,\ldots,x_d]$ is of this form.
-In particular, for every proper left ideal of $\HH[x_1,\ldots,x_d]$ there exists a good point annihilating all of its elements. \end{citethm}
+In particular, for every proper left ideal of $\HH[x_1,\ldots,x_d]$ there exists a central point annihilating all of its elements. \end{thm}